 (Cloud Essentials can also do the heavy lifting for you, so you can skip the data-wrangling challenges and dive straight into the insights.
 Find out more.)

 Challenges migrating from another BI platform to Power BI

-Swapping from a third-party BI and Visual Analytics platform to Power BI has challenges as well – it’s not always as simple as flipping a switch and enjoying the cost savings.
+Moving from a third-party BI (such as Oracle BI and Qlik) to Microsoft Power BI has challenges as well – it’s not always as simple as flipping a switch and enjoying the cost savings.
 Change management is important, particularly if your current solution is deeply entrenched in your processes and environment.

 Possible migration challenges include:

 - User adoption – no matter how intuitive Power BI is, old habits are hard to break, and users often need a bit of retraining to embrace their new tools.
 (Ask us about our customisable training programmes and cloud workshops.)